 This cane, shown in the video, Polymer Clay Tutorial – How to Make a Leaf Cane – Lesson #13, by Yonat Descalu begins with a shaded log.
 She cuts into the log to insert thin sheets of black clay for veins and wraps the cane with another thin sheet to create a narrow outline.
 I often insert clay into my canes or wrap them to create outlines.
 When you cut into the clay for veins, cut straight down perpendicular to the table rather than at a slant.

 This final video, Polymer Clay Lilac Flower, by Vale Sakura shows how to construct a complex cane from two simple canes (petal and center).
-You do not have to complete the entire complex cane; you can stop once you have completed the petal components, but view the rest of the video so that you understand the concept.
 Note how the outlines help set off the petals from the background.
-Of course you may complete the flower if you wish, but I’m only concerned with your ability to make the component cane.
+Then notice how she fills the gaps between the petals so the flower will retain its shape when the cane is reduced.